Professional AssociationsProfessional Associations: DIMACS | INFORMS | Mathematical Optimization Society

 I taught courses in Optimization (Combinatorial and Convex), Math (Linear Algebra, Calculus), and Computer Science (Algorithms and Data Structures, C++), at a graduate and undergraduate level.
 There were no reported casualties.

-Somehow I am the recipient of the 2016 COIN-OR Cup with its chocolate coins (no, really), the 2015 Prix Robert Faure, and the 2012 Glover-Klingman prize.
+Somehow I am the recipient of the 2016 COIN-OR Cup with its chocolate coins (no, really), the 2015 Prix Robert Faure, the 2012 Glover-Klingman prize, and some other awards that don't include chocolate coins.
 If you absolutely want to know more, my full CV is available here and this is my Google Scholar profile.